mapkyca/KnownHTMLPurifier/README.md

 Installation
 ------------

-* Drop the Buffer folder into the IndoPlugins folder of your idno installation.
+* Drop the HTMLPurifier folder into the IndoPlugins folder of your idno installation.
 * Log into known and click on Administration.
 * Click "install" on the plugins page